MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 More information on the [coe alm maker add](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli/docs/help/alm/maker/add.md) command

-Once these steps are completed makers can then [Setup Managed Solutions](../maker-setup.md)
+Once these steps are completed, makers can then [Setup Managed Solutions](../maker-setup.md)

 ## Enterprise Deployment

-In this scenario the aim is to install AA4PP inside an enterprise tenant and the following is expected.
+In this scenario, the aim is to install AA4PP inside an enterprise tenant and the following configuration is expected.

 1. Likely to have different administration teams.
 For example
    - Azure Active Directory Administrators